Chickweed is an overlooked but underrated weed with cleansing and healing properties and is packed full of vitamins and minerals.

 How to use it: all parts of this slightly bitter plant are edible, both raw and cooked.
 Add young leaves to salads, sandwiches or pies.
 Flowers can be used in many dishes from risotto to omelettes, for decoration and to make beer and wine.
 Unopened buds can be marinated and used like capers.
 Roots can also be thrown into stir-fries or added to vegetable dishes or try making dandelion coffee by drying then grinding the roots.

 What to look for: really common, easy to identify and found almost everywhere.
 Young leaves from the centre of the rosette are best – the dark outer leaves may be too bitter.
-The first of the
+They first appear in February.

 Goosegrass or cleavers (Galium aparine)